inverno-io/inverno-examples/inverno-example-configuration/README.md

 2021-04-26 09:13:20,457 INFO  [main] i.w.e.a.Main -  * sub_configuration.param: null
 ...
 ```

+> On Windows systems, three double quotes must be used to obtain a single double quote, each of which must be escaped within the quoted system property value: `-Dinverno.run.arguments='--io.inverno.example.app_config.appConfiguration.date=\"\"\"2021-01-01\"\"\"'`

 Parameterized configurations for a particular context are defined in `src/main/resources/configuration.cprops`: